 Here’s what the process looks like when applying for a loan through Citizens Bank:

 - Complete the online loan application process via your computer or mobile device.
-Add cosigner information and wait to see if you’re approved.
+Add co-signer information and wait to see if you’re approved.

 - If approved, select a fixed or variable rate, the term of your loan and your repayment preference.

 - Sign and accept documents electronically through the Citizens Bank platform.
-If you have a cosigner, they can sign electronically as well.
+If you have a co-signer, they can sign electronically as well.

-What to do if applicaiton is turned down
+What to do if your application gets turned down

-Students who apply for a student loan on their own without a cosigner may not have enough credit history in order to qualify.
-If you’re denied due to insufficient credit or poor credit, Citizens Bank allows you to add a qualified cosigner and apply again.
+Students who apply for a student loan on their own without a co-signer may not have enough credit history in order to qualify.
+If you’re denied due to insufficient credit or poor credit, Citizens Bank allows you to add a qualified co-signer and apply again.
 You can also increase your chances of approval by improving your personal credit and increasing your income.